reeteshin/reeteshin/readme.md

 ### Hi There,
 ### `I am Reetesh Meena`

-### I'm a **Full Stack Web Developer**.I did my graduation from a Lovely Professional University from Jalandhar Punjab, currently, I am doing full-stack development at Masai school, apart from that I also like to work with collaborative projects, learning new things that boost my skills and mindset looking forward to enhancing my carrier in this field
+### "I'm a Full Stack Web Developer with a B.Tech in Computer Science from Lovely Professional University, Jalandhar.
+Currently, I work as a Software Developer at Clayfin, where I contribute to building and optimizing banking applications.
+Additionally, I'm enhancing my full-stack development skills at Masai School.
+I thrive in collaborative environments, enjoy problem-solving, and continuously explore new technologies to improve my expertise.
+Looking forward to advancing my career and making impactful contributions in the tech industry."

 #### 📄 <a href="https://github.com/reeteshin/reeteshin/blob/main/ReeteshB1.pdf" target ="_blank">[Resume]</a>